 The project will ensure visibility of the interventions and the support provided to Albania's recovery efforts.
-The visibility activities will be executed in close cooperation between UNDP and Embassy of Croatia in Albania focusing on outputs and the impact of the project's results and provide transparency on the fund delivery and timely information about progress on the ground.
-UNDP will utilize a myriad of communications channels and tools to raise awareness about the project and emphasize the support provided by the Government of Croatia.
+The visibility activities will be executed in close cooperation between UNDP, Embassy of Denmark and British Embassy in Albania focusing on outputs and the impact of the project's results and provide transparency on the fund delivery and timely information about progress on the ground.
+UNDP will utilize a myriad of communications channels and tools to raise awareness about the project and emphasize the support provided by the Government of Denmark and the Government of the United Kingdom.

-Continuous coordination will be ensured with Embassy of Croatia in Albania, to disseminate the information on project implementation, well communicate the results. and highlight the Government of Croatia commitment to the recovery process in the field of education.
+Continuous coordination will be ensured with Embassy of Denmark and British Embassy in Albania, to disseminate the information on project implementation, well communicate the results. and highlight the Government of Denmark and the Government of the United Kingdom commitment to the recovery process in the field of education.
 In that context, a number of tools will be used to increase visibility of the project and better communicate the results.